AAO Refund Policy

 Your registration fee for Convocation includes admittance to the opening reception and one ticket for the AAO’s annual business meeting and luncheon.
 Members who register after Feb.
 20 are invited to attend the meeting but will not be served a meal.
 All tickets for the president’s banquet must be purchased separately by March 11.

-The Academy will provide only those meals that you select when you register online or that you pick when you fill out the form on Pages 11 or 19.
+The Academy will provide only those meals that you select when you register.
 All other meals are on your own.
 It is strongly recommended that you make dinner reservations well in advance of Convocation if you wish to dine at a specific restaurant on a specific night.

 Who May Attend Convocation?